TritonSE/linters/README.md

 ### Specific Problems

+#### I need to commit code that has lint errors or style discrepancies.

+Use `git commit --no-verify` to bypass the lint check.

 #### On Windows, after running Prettier, there are still style issues.

 This might be caused by Git converting the line endings to CRLF when Prettier expects LF.
 Try running `git config core.autocrlf false`.